iitimii/Cam-Ai/README.md

 https://github.com/iitimii/Raspberry-Pi-Tracking-Camera-plus-Action-Recognition/assets/106264110/a167cb20-c324-4fc2-b70b-95f00f128698

 # Hardware
-The hardware is a [Pimoroni pan-tilt hat camera](https://shop.pimoroni.com/products/pan-tilt-hat?variant=22408353287) with an onboard microcontroller which lets you independently drive the two servos (pan and tilt).
+For a test, the hardware is a [Pimoroni pan-tilt hat camera](https://shop.pimoroni.com/products/pan-tilt-hat?variant=22408353287) with an onboard microcontroller which lets you independently drive the two servos (pan and tilt).
 The module pans and tilts through 180 degrees on each axis and is compatible with all 40-pin header Raspberry Pi models.

 <img width="454" alt="Screenshot 2023-07-23 at 01 22 09" src="https://github.com/iitimii/Raspberry-Pi-Tracking-Camera-plus-Action-Recognition/assets/44223263/7430d87b-722b-434a-8158-15253fff86fa">